karatelabs/karate/karate-netty/README.md

 You can download the latest version of this JAR file from [Bintray](https://dl.bintray.com/ptrthomas/karate/), and it will have the name: `karate-netty-<version>-all.jar`.

+> Tip: Rename the file to `karate.jar` to make the commands below easier to type !

 ## Usage
 ### Mock Server
 You can view the command line help with the `-h` option: